 Prepare with a rental property checklist

-Use our rental property viewing checklist so you're organized and prepared when looking at rental listings.
+Use our rental property inspection checklist so you're organized and prepared when looking at rental listings.

 Many cities have friendly neighborhoods with great properties.
 However, it's important to know what to look for when renting a house or apartment so you can make a smart assessment about each property you're interested in.

-A rental property viewing checklist will help you stay organized and prepared when viewing properties.
-Include questions like:
+A rental checklist will help you stay organized and prepared when viewing properties.
+Here are some things to consider when renting an apartment:

 - Is there parking?
 Some apartments have dedicated lots for your car.
 Others might rely on street-side parking.
-If there is dedicated parking, be sure to ask how many cars you are allowed to have there and what the guest policy is.
+If there is dedicated parking, ask if it's covered parking, how many cars you are allowed to have there and what the guest policy is.

 - What are the safety features?
 Ask about security concerns such as: